 Overall, as you might imagine, if you like alien sci-fi, this is the anthology to get.
 A great selection of short stories and a lot of stuff worth thinking about.

-We are a clowder of cats.
+We are a business of ferrets.

 Thanks for reading us.